virtual-labs/exp-dos-fermi-iiith/experiment/theory.md

 ## Density of States
-The density of states (DOS) of a system describes the number of allowed modes or states per unit energy range.
+The density of states (DOS) of a system describes the number of allowed modes or states per unit energy range and volume.
 These states are uniformly distributed across the momentum(k).
 Their distribution across energy, however, depends on the energy momentum function.

 We know, energy as a function of momentum is